avarakin/astropi/README.md

 1. For some reason the ssh keys were not present after the install so the script has the steps to create them.
 2. Ubuntu 18.04 comes with its own DNS server which conflicts with dnsmasq.
 The script has commands for disabling the DNS server and changing resolv.conf to be compatible with dnsmasq

+## Notes for RPI 4
+1. Server version of Ubuntu has LXD and cloud software  which is not needed so it is removed
+2. Random number generator is taking a lot of time during the boot so "haveged" is installed as part of the installer